Ryan Jeffers Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in the league.
+- The pitching staff for the Guardians has a collective 7.7 K/9, the fourth-worst in the league.

-- The Guardians have the 10th-ranked team ERA across all league pitching staffs (3.93).
+- The Guardians' 3.86 team ERA ranks 10th across all MLB pitching staffs.

+- Guardians pitchers combine to allow 58 home runs (one per game), the seventh-fewest in the league.

-- Civale (1-1) gets the starting nod for the Guardians, his third this season.
+- McKenzie will take the mound to start for the Guardians, his first of the season.

-- In his most recent time out on Friday, April 7, the righty tossed 5 2/3 innings against the Seattle Mariners, giving up four earned runs while surrendering nine hits.
+- The 25-year-old righty started and threw five innings when he last appeared Saturday, Oct.
+15 against the New York Yankees.

 © 2023 Data Skrive.
 All rights reserved.